Rbara00/Rob-Bara-College-Coding-Portfolio/README.md

 -Digital Communications Lab reports (MATLAB)

+-Advanced Processors: Two MIPs Assembly projects and a 32Bit MIPs Single Cycle Processor written in VerilogHDL using Vivado 2019.1

 -For Technical Communication/Writing skills, my Final paper for Technical Communications is avaliable for viewing, which discusses creating a fast-stable real time object  detection system for Drones/UAVs.
 Additionally, the first set of documentation for my Senior Design Project includes a group report discussing the background for a modified Plantar test for Felines to test developments in Spinal Cord Injury models.

 -Please request to view my work within Dr Bai's research lab, as it was a government project